Zhinjio/manager/README.md

 https://www.linkedin.com/in/mark-breitenbach/

-## What is it like to report to me?
+## What is this document about?

-> I've seen a variety of posted files recently that looked very similar describing a manager's (or team lead's) style of managing, what they consider important, and some facts about them.
+> I've held a variety of roles over the years that have included either directly managing someone, or, like right now, being more of a "coaching manager/mentor" (without the pesky personnel responsibilities).
+I've found it useful to give people who I'm new to coaching a quick introduction to me.
+I've seen a variety of posted files that looked very similar describing a manager's (or team lead's) style of managing, what they consider important, and some facts about them.
 I do love the idea behind it, but not the presentation.
 So here's my attempt at my own.
-Also, I consider this the content of my first face-to-face discussion with you, the new employee, as part of the overall orientation to your new role.
+Also, I consider this the content of my first face-to-face discussion with you as part of the overall orientation to our relationship.
 This is not intended to replace that conversation.
 Think of it more as a written or online record of that content for your reference.
+Finally, some of the thoughts below were written specifically for people that I *am* going to have a formal manager-type relationshop with, so of course if that isn't the case with you, you can ignore those bits.

 ## Basic values